 A purple belt sounded cool on paper, but its execution feels somewhat tacky.
-In addition, the fact that the plate is mainly silver means that the globe and WWE logo aren’t that easy to see separately on this belt.
+In addition, the fact that the plate is mainly silver means that the globe and WWE logo aren’t that easy to see separately on this belt (not on this particular picture though, it’s worse on the belt on TV).
 Ugh.

 Too much red.

 You probably didn’t even know this belt existed, but here it is.
-Defended in NXT, it has only had two titleholders.
+Defended in NXT, it has had only two titleholders.
 Like the Cruiserweight belt, there’s too much going on.
 The UK crest just doesn’t work in the WWE title template.
-A shame, since I think it’s a cool idea for a belt design.
+It’s a shame, since I think it’s a cool idea for a belt design.

 Since the second brand split in 2016, their respective Tag Team and Women’s Divisions have their own prizes to fight for.
 Unfortunately, the tag belts leave a little to be desired.
 They just look less like championships and more like toys.
 What was wrong with the designs of the World Tag Team and WWE Tag Team Championships from the Ruthless Aggression Era?

 #7: NXT Mens’ and Womens’ Championships

 The superstars of NXT have some neat belts to fight for.
 The shape of these belts is unlike any others in WWE.
 What else can I say, it just looks cool.

 The contrast of silver and gold works especially well here.
 A cool design around the NXT logo adds a real nice touch.
 Well played, people who designed this belt.